The Reiki Gamechanger

 No Reiki is not an option

-In not quite two years I have attended over 30 Reiki seminars and am the first Reiki Master in Europe to learn how to teach online seminars in Usui Reiki up to Master level with Mark.
+In not quite two years I have attended over 30 Reiki seminars and am the first Reiki Master in Europe to learn how to coach online seminars in Usui Reiki up to Master level with Mark.

 My own story showed me how valuable and important Reiki can be for people.
 Therefore, in my opinion, the lockdown was not allowed to lead to the cancellation of Reiki seminars for an indefinite period of time.